End of the Road (Jerry Lee Lewis song): Album appearances

 The 1956 Sun Records recording appeared on the 1976 Sun Records compilation album The Original Jerry Lee Lewis which was released by the Sun Record Company.

 In 1985, Rhino Records released the song as part of the compilation Milestones and on the 1993 collection All Killer, No Filler: The Anthology.

 The Collectables label released the song in 1999 on the CD collection Jerry Lee Lewis: Original Golden Hits, Vols.
 1-2 and in 2000 on the compilation album The Very Best of Jerry Lee Lewis.

 In 2004, Tom Jones and Jools Holland released their recording of the song on the CD album issued by Radar and Warner Strategic Marketing.

 In 2007, the song was featured on the live album Last Man Standing Live, recorded in a duet with Tom Jones.

+The Swedish band The Replacements recorded the song on their 2019 album Real Rock 'n' Roll.